 "Do you struggle to motivate yourself to go to a gym?"
 Sharad Paul, MD, asked me over email.
 Yes, I thought without blinking.
-"How many times have you signed on to a gym or fitness center and ended up cancelling the membership because you couldn't be bothered?" he continued.
+"How many times have you signed on to a gym or fitness center and ended up canceling the membership because you couldn't be bothered?" he continued.
 More than I'd like to admit on the internet, I said to myself.
 We were discussing the idea that some people have a predisposition to certain forms of exercise based on their genetic makeup.
 My genes, I learned, speak to my loathing of a regimented workout schedule.
 Yes, there are "laziness genes," and I have them.
 (Thanks, Mom and Dad.)

-In his book, The Genetics of Health, Paul discusses in great detail the differences in the way we interact with health and exercise based off our DNA.
+In his book, The Genetics of Health, Paul discusses in great detail the differences in the way we interact with health and exercise based on our DNA.
 Below, he describes how to tell which exercises you're most likely to excel at based on your corresponding genes.
-To find out your personal makeup, test your genes, and then keep reading.
+To find out your makeup, test your genes, and then keep reading.

 1. Power Genes

-Power exercises are those that use your own body weight—including push-ups, sit-ups, lunges, weight-lifting, and working with resistance bands.
+Power exercises are those that use your body weight—including push-ups, sit-ups, lunges, weight-lifting, and working with resistance bands.
 Any household chore that involves lifting a weight (grocery bags) or your own weight (climbing stairs) also qualifies.
 As we get older, it is especially important to maintain power exercises, as they help reduce sugar levels, get rid of excess fat, and improve our posture and brain function.

 The ACTN3 gene determines if your genes make you a natural at strength and power exercises.
 It encodes the alpha-actinin-3 protein, which is only expressed in fast-twitch muscle fibers.
 (They fatigue faster but are used in powerful bursts, like sprinting.)

-Here's the breakdown: If you have the CC variant of ACTN3 gene, you are significantly more likely to excel at strength-based activities.
+Here's the breakdown: If you have the CC variant of the ACTN3 gene, you are significantly more likely to excel at strength-based activities.
 If you have the TC variant of the ACTN3 gene, you have a slightly enhanced power and strength potential.

 2. Endurance Genes